joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 # Recap

-* Made API call to convert postcode to X and Y
+* Made API call to convert location to X and Y
 * Use helper API to get the nearest carpark

 ---